Blog, Booze Recipes, Fermentation Recipes, Homebrew Recipes, Recipe Box

 Elderberries are an excellent food and medicine when cooked or fermented.
 It makes a delicious and beautifully colored mead or wine, too!

-Even more than just being tasty, they are useful and quite a potent medicine.
+Elderberries are known for their edible flowers and fruit, but beyond being tasty, elderberries are potent medicine.
 I make jars full of elderberry tincture and cordial all throughout the year to stock up for fall and winter coughs, colds and flu.

 Here’s few posts from fellow bloggers who have covered the goodness of elderberries:

-- Quick and Simple Elderberry Cold Syrup (Herbal Academy of New England)
+- Quick and Simple Elderberry Cold Syrup (Herbal Academy)

 - Making Medicinal Elderberry Syrup (Homespun Seasonal Living)

 - Learn About Elderberry Health Benefits with Norm’s Farm (Common Sense Home)

 I love it when tasty and healthy go together so well…especially in something like home-made booze!